interspecifics/hyperobject_ontology/README.md

 ## Overview

-The project consists of several tools that work together to:
+The repository consists of several tools that work together to:
 1. Map and extract metadata from video files in a structured directory
 2. Generate a cartographic diagram of the video collection
 3. Generate descriptions using GPT-4o vision model